 Omnichannel addresses many of this shift by:

-Omnichannel segments customers according to their preferred communication channels to send campaigns to them via the channels they engage with the most.
+- Omnichannel marketing enables better customer segmentation: Omnichannel segments customers according to their preferred communication channels to send campaigns to them via the channels they engage with the most.
 The insight businesses glean from an omnichannel experience helps them better target audiences, optimise content and generate more revenue.

-Consumers want companies who are committed to excellent customer service.
+- Create customer loyalty: Consumers want companies who are committed to excellent customer service.
 By personalising communication and engaging at the right time, businesses can start building well-branded relationships that matter.

-Omnichannel prioritises a consistent experience to customers across a variety of channels and connects the customer’s journey across the various communication channels they use, making it simple for customers to connect with businesses.
+- Improve customer experience and convenience: Omnichannel prioritises a consistent experience to customers across a variety of channels and connects the customer’s journey across the various communication channels they use, making it simple for customers to connect with businesses.

-How an omnichannel platform works
+How an omnichannel marketing platform works

 When customers switch between multiple channels, they shouldn’t feel like they are communicating with a different company every time.
 An omnichannel platform automates workflows and processes to provide a streamlined experience at every touchpoint.

-Soprano Design’s omnichannel platform can be integrated to personalise customer experiences using real-time interactions.
+Soprano’s omnichannel platform can be integrated to personalise customer experiences using real-time interactions.
 By moving to omnichannel communications using Soprano Connect, brands can automate interactions while still providing a rich and engaging customer experience.

 Offering a great customer experience is the backbone of a successful marketing strategy – and an omnichannel platform can help you get in right every time.